ameliameyer/music_project/spotify_analysis.md

-# Spotify Music Project
+# Exploring My Liked Songs on Spotify

-I extracted my Liked Songs from Spotify using [Spotipy](https://spotipy.readthedocs.io/en/2.21.0/), a Python library for the Spotify API, in order to perform analysis on my Spotify data.

 ## Important Files:
 - Pre-processing
 - EDA
 - EDA Writeup and Visualizations

-## Further Exploration

 **this project is ongoing**

-# Exploring My Liked Songs on Spotify

 ## This Project

-In this project I pulled my 'Liked' songs from Spotify using the Python library Spotipy.
+In this project I extracted my Liked Songs from Spotify using [Spotipy](https://spotipy.readthedocs.io/en/2.21.0/), a Python library for the Spotify API, in order to perform analysis on my Spotify data.

 I used the data to answer the following:
 - Is there a relationship between different audio features of a song?